peterkhayes/HackReactorProject/README.md

 Tech
 =======
-Written in Coffeescript, Backbone.js, and Firebase.
+Written in Coffeescript, Backbone.js, and Firebase (a wonderful cloud database and login system).
+All client-side, baby.

 Many thanks to